r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [WARNING]: In the follow examples (template.c) its going to be compiled into an LINUX executable program with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.
-      "Its more easy for me to write the article take screenshots and execute agent in the same machine (PC)"
+      "Its more easy for me to write the article, take screenshots and execute agent in the same machine (PC)"

 ![C obfuscation](http://i65.tinypic.com/11kjeqh.png)